A combination of cutting and

 Advice on cutting and pre-sprouting*

-• Use healthy and sound seed potatoes.
+• Use healthy, large (55+ mm) seed potatoes.

-• Temperature of tubers before cutting 12°-14°C.
+• The temperature of the tubers before cutting should be 12°–14°C.

 Indoor